yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

     }

-    // We ran out of bounces and haven't hit a light. return .{ 0, 0, 0 };
+    // We ran out of bounces and haven't hit a light. return { 0, 0, 0 };
 }
 ```

 And that's a wrap!
 The next section is going to tie up some loose ends I didn't manage to weave in
 here, but otherwise this is a fairly complete picture of SIMD-ifying your raytracer.
 I unfortunately
-don't have the measurements from back when we were doing this, but have re-measured the scalar
+don't have the measurements from back when we were doing this, but have re-measured the scalar, SSE,
-fallback, SSE, and AVX backends of the raytracer.
+and AVX backends of the raytracer now.

-For a small scene (the entire BVH fits in the L3 of my Ryzen 5950X), going from scalar to SSE was
+For a small scene (the entire BVH fits in the L3 of Ryzen 5950X), going from scalar to SSE was about
-about 2.1x speedup, and going from SSE to AVX was another 1.3X speedup.
-The same multipliers are
+2.1x speedup, and going from SSE to AVX was another 1.3X speedup.
+The same multipliers are also true
-also true for a large scene (400 megabytes of BVH), which I admit is a little strange, as I expected
+for a large scene (400 megabytes of BVH), which I admit is a little strange, as I expected the
-the difference between L3 and main memory to be more pronounced.
+difference between L3 and main memory to be more pronounced.
 Perhaps I should craft a scene that
 would fit the L1 or L2 to see if anything changes.

-I want to end on one obvious benefit and less obvious drawback of the wide BVH, which might even
+I want to end on one obvious benefit and one less obvious drawback of the wide BVH, which might even
 partially explain the diminishing returns in speed observed above.
 Let's start with the good.
 The
 wider your BVH, the less nodes you have, and thus less bounding boxes and less indices.
-This is a
+On the
-good thing, and on the extreme, it might even help and push your scene into a better cache class
+extreme, it might even help and push your scene into a better cache class (e.g. L3 -> L2), apart
-(e.g. L3 -> L2), apart from improving the memory footprint.
+from improving the memory footprint.

 The bad news is, the fatter your nodes, the more memory bandwidth is required to load each one.
 The
 8-wide nodes occupy four x64 cache lines.
 16-wide nodes would have been eight cache lines.
 This
-starts becoming a problem, if most of your intersection tests fail (which most of them should, if
+starts becoming a problem, when most of your intersection tests fail (which most of them should, if
 your BVH is good).
 You loaded all those boxes, only to to realize that the ray does not intersect
 them.
 To measure the impact here, we could instrument the code with a metric of average read cache
 lines per bounce.
 We'd likely see that the wider we go, the worse that metric becomes, eventually
-making negating the benefits of the wide traversal.
-(TODO(jt): I haven't actually done this, so
+negating the benefits of wide traversal.
+I haven't actually done this, so maybe I should, before I
-maybe I should, before I say untrue things.)
+say untrue things.

 # Raytracer Architecture, Dessert